 Student Requirements (minimum qualifications):

 - Be in good academic standing

 - Have a cumulative GPA of 2.0 or above

 - Have reliable transportation to campus (if needed)

 Available positions include (more may be added later):

-- IPaT student assistant: We are looking for staff to maintain office operations, RNOC lab's lending library, Convergence Innovation Competition, and providing broad support to IPaT's signature events.
-Staff is primarily responsible for day-to-day office operations (including printer management, campus errands, setting up rooms, mail) and may be asked to provide assistance for RNOC's projects including data analysis, application development, etc.
+- Student assistant: Maintain office operations, RNOC lab's lending library, support annual Convergence Innovation Competition, and providing broad support to IPaT's signature events.
+Responsible for day-to-day office operations (including campus errands, setting up rooms for meetings/events, event support) and may be asked to provide assistance with RNOC's projects including data analysis, application development, etc.

 - RNOC – platforms architectures: This work includes exploring and building containers, orchestration, and AWS in support of various IoT and Mobile projects.

 - RNOC – mobile application development and app store services: develop and maintain mobile applications and sites for research projects and campus living labs, shepherd campus applications through the app store submission and testing process.